 Upcoming meetings of PRIEC in 2014 include:

 Eugene, OR: November 14

 Click on the links above for more information on these meetings and other relevant announcements, as they become available.

-Finally, some kudos to some past hosts of PRIEC who have come up with some great poster designs, including Pitzer College, the University of New Mexico, Stanford University, and UC Berkeley.
+Finally, some kudos to some past hosts of PRIEC who have come up with some great poster designs, including Pitzer College, the University of New Mexico, Stanford University, and University of Oregon.